 Products

+What are Products in ERAMON?
 Products bundle individual provisioning processes into one.
-A product can consist of several steps; these can be interdependent.
-A step is specified by:
+A product can consist of several steps.
+These can be interdependent.

 Example: